MLJC-NTUPhysics/MLJC-NTUPhysics.github.io/index.md

 **Welcome to NTU Physics Machine Learning Journal Club !**

 We meet regularly to disscuss the latest research on the application of machine learning in physics.

-If you want to be added to the mailing list, please register at <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSd9WrBvH98tGuK-DjbJMrJpkkpD8fi-kIrTGc7B8fm02HBLmg/viewform?embedded=true" width="640" height="803" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+If you want to be added to the mailing list, please register at [here](https://forms.gle/CF9vitxU85we9vbZ8).

+To suggest papers to discuss, add [here](https://forms.gle/UsUNyQrf6kZDbuWf7).

 ## Time and Place